pwambui2020/oneminute/README.md

 * A user needs to sign up'
 * Then login in
 * You can sign in order to create,vote and post pitches
+* Inside the manage.py module change the config_name parameter from 'production' to 'development' ie app = create_app('production') should be app = create_app('development')

 # Technologies Used